BgeeDB/bgee_pipeline/pipeline/RNA_Seq/README.md

       * `comment`: please fill this to justify your choice of gaussians (see tips below, but also if someone else comes back and tries to understand your choices)
       * `annotatorId`: your initials

     * To select the intergenic gaussians, it is necessary to have a look at the density plots generated!
 These are located in the output folder of the [1Run/rna_seq_sum_by_species.R](1Run/rna_seq_sum_by_species.R) script, for example `sum_by_species_bgee_v14`.
-In this folder, for each species there is a PDF file named `distribution_TPM_genic_intergenic_sum_deconvolution_XXXXX.pdf`, where `XXXXX represents the speciesId.
-For example, here is the density plot automatically generated for mouse in Bgee v14:
+In this folder, for each species, there is a PDF file named `distribution_TPM_genic_intergenic_sum_deconvolution_XXXXX.pdf`, where `XXXXX represents the speciesId.
+For example, here is the density plot automatically generated for mouse in Bgee v14.0:

     ![Boxplot](img/distribution_TPM_genic_intergenic_sum_deconvolution_10090.png)